 Bean: The Ultimate Disaster Movie has the titular character being chased by the police for pulling out a "gun", which it's his right hand.
 When the leading police said "everyone on the floor, now!", Bean also goes down, but the lady near him said "Not you, sweetie" because she knows he's their target.
 You'd Expect: To ignore what the lady says.
 Instead: Being Bean, he just follows her word, allowing the police to point their guns at him.

-The Mummy Tomb Of The Dragon Emperor — in the film's prologue, the sorcererss Zi Yuan casts what she claims is an immortality spell on the titular Dragon Emperor, but is in fact a curse that will transform him and all his followers into terracotta statues.
+The Mummy: Tomb of the Dragon Emperor — in the film's prologue, the sorceress Zi Yuan casts what she claims is an immortality spell on the titular Dragon Emperor, but is in fact a curse that will transform him and all his followers into terracotta statues.
 Before this becomes obvious, the emperor tells Zi that she will marry him, and threatens to have her lover, Ming Guo, torn apart by wild horses unless she agrees to be his bride.
-However, Ming shouts out that he's doomed no matter what she does, so there's no point agreeing to marry the Emperor.
+However, Ming shouts out that he's doomed no matter what she does, so there's no point agreeing to marry the emperor.
 You'd Expect: Zi to try and keep the emperor talking until the curse kicks in and immobilizes him and his followers, then she can free Ming from the horses.
 Instead: She instantly refuses, promptly resulting in Ming's grisly death.
-Moreover, she is severely wounded and nearly killed herself by the emperor, before the curse finally takes hold and transforms him and his followers into statues, allowing her to escape.
+Moreover, she is severely wounded and nearly killed by the emperor, before the curse finally takes hold and transforms him and his followers into statues, allowing her to escape.

 At the end of Night of the Living Dead, Ben goes upstairs to investigate the sound of gunshots and sees a rag-tag group of vigilantes and local policemen blasting away the few remaining zombies.
 You'd Expect Ben to shout to the militia for help and come on out to meet them.
 Instead he stares out the window in a rather emotionless fashion, whereupon a pair of rednecks see him in the window, think he's a zombie, and shoot him, after taking a noticeable amount of time to line up a headshot that he could have easily gotten out of the way of before said redneck pulled the trigger.